Nothing Shared, Everything Gained book cover

 About Kore Nordmann

-Consulted with 100+ development teams, turning unmaintainable codebases into shipping machines.
+Spent 7 years consulting with 100+ development teams, turning unmaintainable legacy codebases into shipping machines, together with Tobias Schlitt and Manuel Pichler.